-For the year ended June 30, 2023 and 2022, contributed nonfinancial assets recognized within the statement of activities included the following:
+For the year ended June 30, 2024 and 2023, contributed nonfinancial assets recognized within the statement of activities included the following:

-Contributed facilities are provided by the lessor for various dates to be used by the Organization for board leadership training, the Topeka Volunteers event and DEI training as part of a mini grant.
+Contributed facilities are provided by the lessor for various dates to be used by the Organization for the Topeka Volunteers event.
 Contributed facilities are used for program activities and are recognized at fair value based on current rates and contract provided for similar facility rental services.
+The Christmas Bureau donations were gifted to recipients registered in the Christmas Bureau.